MuhammadIbrahimAlvi/MuhammadIbrahimAlvi/README.md

 - 👋 Hi, I’m @MuhammadIbrahimAlvi
 - 👀 I’m interested in designing Responsible Websites, Mobile Applications and their Backend development with cutting edge technologies.
-- 🌱 I’m currently learning Java Spring Frame and React.Js -📫 How to reach me : You contact me via Linkdein or any other social media platform.
+- 🌱 I’m currently learning Java Spring Framework and React.Js -📫 How to reach me : You contact me via Linkdein or any other social media platform.

 <!---